agera-edc/MinimumViableDataspaceOld/docs/developer/edc-data-dashboard/publish-asset.md

 ## Overview

 Publishing an asset in EDC is done by creating a new contract definition.
 Every contract definition has an access policy and contract policy associated with it.
-Along with this it also has at least one asset selector which defines the assets that are being published by the current contract definition.
+Along with this one or more assets can be chosen which defines the assets that are being published by the current contract definition.

 ## Prerequisites